ADDITIONAL LOCAL RESOURCES

 - Working separately with each parent where domestic violence and abuse prevents non-abusing parents from speaking freely and participating without fear of retribution;

-- Working with parents to help them understand the impact of the domestic violence and abuse on their children.
+- Working with parents to help them understand the impact of the domestic abuse on their children.

-4.1 Assessing the Needs of Children and Young People Living with Domestic Violence and Abuse
+4.1 Assessing the Needs of Children and Young People Living with Domestic Abuse

-When assessing harm and the needs of children or young people living with domestic violence and abuse, the following factors should be considered:
+When assessing harm and the needs of children or young people living with domestic abuse, the following factors should be considered:

 - Frequency and severity of the abuse, how recent and where it took place;